 We will provide some useful sources for cool live animated wallpapers in the end of this article.

-Wallpaper Engine does cost some money and is not quite what some people are looking for.
-Thankfully there is a little talked about alternative that works very well to get a moving wallpaper on windows 10.
-The only downside is that it takes a little more effort to setup.
+The only downside to the VLC method is that it takes a little more effort to setup.
 You also need to find videos to act as the live moving wallpapers, for it to work.

 This animated background is done with VLC and the icons via Rainmeter.